scalar-labs/scalardb/docs/api-guide.md

 ```

 The `begin()` API could throw `TransactionException` and `TransactionNotFoundException`.
-If you catch `TransactionException`, it indicates that the transaction fails to begin due to transient or nontransient faults.
+If you catch `TransactionException`, it indicates that the transaction has failed to begin due to transient or nontransient faults.
 You can try retrying the transaction, but you may not be able to begin the transaction due to nontransient faults.
-If you catch `TransactionNotFoundException`, it indicates that the transaction fails to begin due to transient faults.
+If you catch `TransactionNotFoundException`, it indicates that the transaction has failed to begin due to transient faults.
 You can retry the transaction.

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.
-If you catch `CrudException`, it indicates that the transaction CRUD operation fails due to transient or nontransient faults.
-You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontranient.
+If you catch `CrudException`, it indicates that the transaction CRUD operation has failed due to transient or nontransient faults.
+You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontransient.
-If you catch `CrudConflictException`, it indicates that the transaction CRUD operation fails due to transient faults (e.g., a conflict error).
+If you catch `CrudConflictException`, it indicates that the transaction CRUD operation has failed due to transient faults (e.g., a conflict error).
 You can retry the transaction from the beginning.

 The APIs for mutation operations (`put()`/`delete()`/`mutate()`) could also throw `UnsatisfiedConditionException`.
 If you can this exception, it indicates that the condition for the mutation operation is not met.
 You can handle this exception according to your application requirements.

 Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionStatusException`.
 If you catch `CommitException`, it indicates that committing the transaction fails due to transient or nontransient faults.
-You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontranient.
+You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontransient.
-If you catch `CommitConflictException`, it indicates that committing the transaction fails due to transient faults (e.g., a conflict error).
+If you catch `CommitConflictException`, it indicates that committing the transaction has failed due to transient faults (e.g., a conflict error).
 You can retry the transaction from the beginning.
 If you catch `UnknownTransactionStatusException`, it indicates that you are not sure if the transaction succeeds or not.
 In such a case, you need to check if the transaction is committed successfully or not and retry it if it fails.
 How to identify a transaction status is delegated to users.